dinh/dashboard-sample/README.md

 the code to get a better sense of what is going on.
 In the appendix, setup instructions are provided.

+**Full Disclosure:** *I am using the [Alpha Vantage](https://www.alphavantage.co/) free API and only have 5 API hits per minute, so the site does not scale well!
+I do my best to cache results in S3, but only so much can be done.*

 The site has the following functionality:

 1. Updating the chart based on timeframe selection.